HassanMoussaa/Petrix-frontend/README.md

 <!-- Implementation -->
 <img src="./readme/title4.svg"/>

-> Using the wireframes and mockups as a guide, we implemented the Coffee Express app with the following features:
+> Using the wireframes and mockups as a guide, we implemented the PETRIX app with the following features:

 ### Pet Owner Screens (Web)
 | AI Classification |  AI Assistant |